 The configuration file is a XML file.
 A DTD (or better a schema) is not yet formally defined.
-A simple tool to generate (not edit!) can be found here.
+A simple tool to generate one such file can be found here.

 <?xml version="1.0"?>